johndatserakis/file-upload-with-preview/README.md

 <link rel="stylesheet" type="text/css" href="https://unpkg.com/file-upload-with-preview/dist/file-upload-with-preview.min.css">
 ```

-The javascript looks for a specific set of HTML elements to display the file input, label, image preview, and clear-button.
+The JavaScript looks for a specific set of HTML elements to display the file input, label, image preview, and clear-button.
 Make sure to populate the `custom-file-container` element with the uniqueId:

 ```html
 <div class="custom-file-container" data-upload-id="myFirstImage">